rmiravalles/CloudNativeBootcamp/Week1/5_First_GitHub_Action.md

 ## Overview

+- GitHub Actions is a platform to automate workflows.
-- GitHub Actions can be used to implement continuous integration (CI) for code that is maintained in GitHub repositories
+- GitHub Actions can be used to implement continuous integration (CI) for code that is maintained in GitHub repositories.
 - CI is the practice of using automation to build and test software every time a developer commits changes to version control.
 - GitHub Actions help you automate tasks within your software development lifecycle
-- Event-driven
+- GitHub Actions are *event-driven*.
-- An event automatically triggers a *workflow*, which contains a *job*
+- An event automatically triggers a *workflow*, which contains a *job*.
-- A job uses *steps* to control the order in which *actions* are run
+- A job uses *steps* to control the order in which *actions* are run.
-- There are two types of Actions: container actions and JavaScript actions
+- There are two types of Actions: container actions and JavaScript actions.
   - With container actions, the environment is part of the action's code.
 These actions can only be run in a Linux environment that GitHub hosts.
-Container actions support many different languages
+Container actions support many different languages.
   - JavaScript actions don't include the environment in the code, which means you'll have to specify the environment to execute these actions.
-Actions can run in a VM in the cloud or on-premises
+Actions can run in a VM in the cloud or on-premises.
+- GitHub Actions uses YAML syntax to define the events, jobs, and steps.
+These YAML files are stored in your code repository, in a directory called `.github/workflows`.

 ## Components of GitHub Actions

 ### Workflows

-- Automated procedure that you add to your repository
+- Automated procedure that you add to your repository.
-- Made up of one or more jobs
+- Made up of one or more jobs.
-- Can be scheduled or triggered by an event
+- Can be scheduled or triggered by an event.

 ### Events

-- A specific activity that triggers a workflow
+- A specific activity that triggers a workflow.
+- An event is something that occurs on your repository.
+- Some examples of events: a new pull request, the creation of a new branch, an issue or a tag, when a user forks a repository, when a new collaborator is added, etc.

 ### Jobs

-- A set of steps that execute on the same runner
+- A set of steps that execute on the same runner.

 ### Steps